wp-plugins/incentivibe/readme.txt

 Business owners like yourself are already seeing tremendous results.
 See what they have to say about Incentivibe:

 "Our company, Splashtop, wanted to increase our email subscribers and used Incentivibe as one of our strategies.
 Our newsletter subscription increased by 80%.
-Iíd definitely use them again, and recommend it for all businesses that are budget conscious."
+I'd definitely use them again, and recommend it for all businesses that are budget conscious."
 Joanne D., SplashTop - Featured in NY times

 "Incentivibe's model was cost-effective, and was very easy to implement and monitor.
 After seeing a 40% increase in our Facebook Page interaction, and a 25% increase in our blog traffic, we are excited to get started on our next contest."
 Steph G, Vidyard - Featured in Forbes